verity-team/dws/README.md

 1. the frontend needs to get the token price from the `dsw` backend upon each refresh

 1. the frontend needs to get the ETH price from the `dsw` backend
+    1. upon each refresh
-    1. every minute
+    1. once a minute
-    1. whenever the user presses the "donate" button and the asset he is giving is ETH
+    1. whenever the user presses the "donate" button and the asset he is donating is ETH

 ## use cases

-### connect web3 wallet (ethereum mainnet) - no donation
+### connect web3 wallet (ethereum mainnet) - no donations yet

 A user comes to our donation web site and connects his metamask wallet that is switched to the ethereum mainnet:
 1. get the wallet address